 We have done our best to make our web site as accessible as possible, and we've done this by adhering sensibly and practically to the Web Content Accessibility Guidelines (WCAG) produced by the World Wide Web Consortium (W3C, the web's governing body).

 For those not familiar with the WCAG, this is a set of checkpoints designed to ensure that web sites are designed and written properly.
 For example:

-We also thoroughly recommend that you visit the website of AbilityNet, the UK's leading consultancy in the field of computing and disability.
-In addition to their excellent My Computer My Way web site which provides a wealth of advice on making your computer accessible, AbilityNet also provide a free service to individuals with disabilities to assess their computing needs (call them free on 0800 269 545 for more information).
+then we recommend that you visit AbilityNet’s My Computer My Way web site which provides lots of advice on how to make your computer easier to use.
+AbilityNet are experts in the field of computing and disability and they provide a free service to individuals with disabilities to assess their computing needs (call AbilityNet free on 0800 048 7642 for more information).